henryjuho/sal_enhancers/divergence/README.md

-# Divergence estimates for different genomic regions using APE
+# Divergence estimates and alpha

-Intersecting whole genome alignment with desired sub regions, converting to a fasta file and calculating divergence for Atlantic salmon branch:
+Pipeline for intersecting the whole genome alignment with desired sub regions, converting to a fasta file and calculating divergence for the Atlantic salmon branch from common ancestor with brown trout is as follows:

 ```shell script
 mkdir /scratch/project_2002047/sal_enhance/divergence